prernabanthiya/RealTime-Player-ReIdentification-and-Tracking/README.md

 - Real-time deployment optimization for live broadcast scenarios.

-#📩 Contact:
+# Contact:
-Created by Prerna — for the Lial.ai internship task.
+Created by Prerna — for the Liat.ai internship task.
 [LinkedIn- prerna-banthiya](https://www.linkedin.com/in/prerna-banthiya/ )